 Walk Score, Transit Score, Bike Score

-This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, on term of understanding how good the site is in terms of walking, transit and biking on a scale of 0-100.
-This values would be relevant for projects pursing certifications, or other zoning applications which require accessibility narratives.
+This trio of ratings from the Walk Score tool, is a rapid evaluation of site accessibility, in term of understanding how good the site is in terms of walking, transit, and biking on a scale of 0-100.
+These values would be relevant for projects pursuing certifications, or other zoning applications that require accessibility narratives.
 For more, check out the full article on this feature here.

 Building Type is a template used to differentiate the components of your building into their proposed energy & programmatic categories.
-Projects with single use-type (below, left) will have only one building types, but mixed-use projects (below, right) can have up to 3 building templates.
-All energy results on this page of the report are expressed as an EUI in unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
-For consistency and clarity the report will use "EUI" or the term "Energy" for unit shorthand, rather than always writing out the full unit expression.
-A mixed-use project will generate multiple energy results, so the cove.tool report will highlight not only the EUI of each component, but the Overall Energy for the whole building
+Projects with single use-type (below, left) will have only one building type, but mixed-use projects (below, right) can have up to 3 building templates.
+All energy results on this page of the report are expressed as a EUI in unit's kBTU/ft2/yr (imperial) or kWh/m2/yr (metric).
+For consistency and clarity, the report will use "EUI" or the term "Energy" for unit shorthand, rather than always writing out the full unit expression.
+A mixed-use project will generate multiple energy results, so the cove.tool report will highlight not only the EUI of each component but the Overall Energy for the whole building

 PAGE 3 - BENCHMARKS

-This expressed the energy use baseline and utilizes information collected by CBECS 2003.
-CBECS 2003 (Commercial Building Energy Consumption Survey) is the most comprehensive North American data-set available, which is why it is the foundation for almost every benchmarking standard in both US and Canada.
+This National Average EUI value (below) is the predicted energy use of a building type as determined by the CBECS 2003 and ZeroTool.
+The CBECS 2003 (Commercial Building Energy Consumption Survey) is the most comprehensive North American data-set available, which is why it is the foundation for almost every benchmarking standard in both US and Canada.
 This metric is use-type & region-specific and can be very helpful in establishing baselines for several building types across North America.
+ZeroTool is online software and platform that uses basic building information to generate Carbon and Energy Use Metrics.
 Read more about building types here, and what building types are available inside cove.tool here.

 As of January 1st, 2020 the 2030 target showcases an 80% reduction of the 2030 (ZeroTool) Baseline.
 Although this benchmark is a challenge originated by an American organization, it is based on the projection that projects and firms following this requirement may be on the right track to reach Net-Zero carbon design by 2030.